Harikiran-Madishetti/Patient-Assistance-Network/Design_Requirements.md

 15. Retrieve the names of all teams that were founded after a particular date (1/month).
 16. Increase the salary by 10% of all employees to whom more than one team must report.
 (1/year)
 17. Delete all clients who do not have health insurance and whose value of importance for transportation is less than 5 (4/year).
+18. Import: enter new teams from a data file until the file is empty (the user must be asked to enter the input file name).
+19. Export: Retrieve names and mailing addresses of all people on the mailing list and output them to a data file instead of screen (the user must be asked to enter the output file name).
+20. Quit